Copetan/Copetan/README.md

-How do i use this
+how do I use this